 Another crucial tool for rehabilitation is the state historic tax credit.
 State historic tax credit programs across the U.S. have proven to be a vital key that unlocks the potential of underutilized historic buildings, making complex historic rehabilitation projects feasible.
 The Arkansas Historic Rehabilitation Income Tax Credit was authorized in 2009 and has since become one of the state's most important tools in the rehabilitation of historic resources.
 The program provides a state income tax credit equal to 25% of the project's qualified rehabilitation expenditures for owners of income-producing or owner-occupied properties.
-The state historic tax credit has an annual program cap of \$4 million and a project cap of \$25,000 for residential projects and \$400,000 for commercial projects.5 In order to qualify, the project's minimum expenditures must reach at least \$25,000 and \$5,000 for income-producing and non-income producing in the National Register of Historic Places or a contributing building in a National Register historic district, and the work must meet guidelines ensuring the historic character of the property is respected.7
+The state historic tax credit has an annual program cap of \$4 million and a project cap of \$25,000 for residential projects and \$400,000 for commercial projects.5 In order to qualify, the project's minimum expenditures must reach at least \$25,000 and \$5,000 for income-producing and non-income producing properties respectively.6 To qualify, the property must be listed or eligible for listing in the National Register of Historic Places or a contributing building in a National Register historic district, and the work must meet guidelines ensuring the historic character of the property is respected.7